 Indoor air quality monitoring is the perfect tonic to sooth staff safety concerns.

-In the topsy-turvy, post-pandemic world of work, employers and HR managers are implementing all kinds of imaginative initiatives to a) encourage their staff back to the office, and b) stem the Great Resignation.
+In the topsy-turvy, post-pandemic world of work, employers and HR managers are implementing imaginative initiatives.
+These initiatives aim to encourage staff to return to the office and stem the Great Resignation.

-Wellness programmes, viewed as important elements of organisations’ people strategies even before Covid-19 hit, have evolved to include weird and wonderful add-ons, from ‘Bring Your Dog to Work Day’ to Swedish Foot Massages.
+Wellness programs have always been vital elements in organizations’ people strategies.
+Even before Covid-19, they have evolved to include unique additions like ‘Bring Your Dog to Work Day’ and Swedish Foot Massages.

-All of this is designed to coax employees out of their comfortable home office and back to the workplace, at least for a few days a week.
+Employers design all of this to coax employees out of their comfortable home office and back to the workplace, at least for a few days a week.

 However, all the signs indicate that a turn in the tide is on the horizon: as the pandemic (hopefully) fades into the background, city streets are likely to regain their pulse as more workers return to the workplace, for more days per week.
 But you can be certain that they’ll want to feel safe when they get there.